billyc/heart-2019/charlton - heart.md

 Mapbox GL fared much better, apparently better-suited to displaying larger datasets with many visible features simultaneously.
 In addition, Mapbox GL's use of 3D vector graphic mapping instead of preset tiles made for a much more pleasing user experience, with smooth animations between zoom levels and better background processing during page loads.
 For these reasons Mapbox GL was chosen as the base map for the remaining geographic visualizations.

+## Visualizing non-geographic data

+There are literally dozens of data visualization libraries available for the web which provide ways to produce charts and plots of varying complexity.
+Our requirement of using open-source code narrowed the field considerably.

+After experimenting with several packages including D3, Raphael, Morris and others, the package Vega-Lite (Satyanarayan, 2016) exhibited many of the characteristics desired.
+Notably, Vega-lite follows a "grammar of graphics" as popularized by Wilkinson (2005), and this grammar allows concise description of the meaningful components of a graphic.

 ## Dealing with large datasets

-MATSim network files are generally small enough to fit in RAM, but plan files and event files can be much larger than RAM, necessitating careful thinking about how to handle them.
+MATSim network files are often small enough to fit in RAM, but MATSim plan files and event files can be much larger than RAM, necessitating careful thinking about how to handle them.

+Modern browsers allow access via API to a hidden data storage area that is unique per hostname, i.e. http://mysite.com is allowed some storage on the local machine.
+Each browser vendor implements this differently, with strict limits on the absolute amount of data as well as by percentage of free space on the user's machine.
+It quickly became apparent that this local browser-based storage would not be sufficient for MATSim outputs.
+A client-server paradigm emerges as a viable alternative, and indeed this is how most websites operate: the browser is just the front-end to the heavier processing and storage tasks that happen on someone else's server.

+A companion paper from J. Laudan is being submitted simultaneously, which describes the server component developed for handling large MATSim outputs.
+The front-end developed for this research uses the same back end server.

 # Architecture